wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 - Complete the following to retrieve the configuration for a specific facet entry.

 	1. Open command line.
-	2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the values that you want.
+	2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the ID of the component and the facet name.

 		```bash
 		edgecmd Configuration <componentId> <facetName> id=IndexToRetrieve
 		```
-	3. Add the parameters and their values of the facet that you want to configure and press Enter.
+	3. Add the parameters and their values for the facet to configure and press Enter.

 #### Examples